chrisdaaz/recasting-antiquity/content/bibliography.md

 Pennell, Elizabeth Robins.
 1897.
 "The Master of the Lithograph---J. McNeill Whistler." *Scribner's Magazine* 21, no. 3 (Mar 1897): 277--89.

-Pennell, Elizabeth Robins and Joseph Pennell.
+Pennell, Elizabeth Robins, and Joseph Pennell.
 1915. *Lithography and Lithographers: Some Chapters in the History of Art*.
 New York: Macmillan.

-Pennell, Elizabeth Robins.
+Pennell, Elizabeth Robins, and Joseph Pennell.
 1908. *The Life of James McNeill Whistler.* 2 vols.
 Philadelphia: Lippincott.

 Prettejohn, Elizabeth.
 2012. *The Modernity of Ancient Sculpture: Greek Sculpture and Modern Art from Winckelmann to Picasso*.
 London and New York: I.B.
 Tauris.